scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_misc_attacks.md

       If recurive sanitization occurs, when if one one problematic character leads to another.
 There could be an recurive loop that crashes the server.

+In many apps, admin functions are implemented within the app itself (and is accessible through the same web interface as its core functionality)
+      Thus greatly opens up the attack surface.
+        Often times, apps don't implement effective access control of some of their admin functions.
+Thus, can attacker may find a means of creating a new user account with powerful privs.

+        Admin functions usually involves displaying data that originated from ordinary users.
+Any XSS flaws within that admin interface can be a huge point of concern.

+        Admin functionality is often subjected to less stringent security testing because its users are "trusted" or pen-testers are given access to only low-privileged accounts.